weijiax/covid19_data/README.md

-# Covid19_data collection
+<h1> Covid19 Data Collection </h1>

-This repository is to document data avaliable through TACC tweets collection.
+The purpose of this repository is to document Covid19 related data collections hosted at TACC.

+## Twitter Data Collection
+The data collcetion including data collected Mar.25 2020.
+Information about Tweets are summaized on daily basis including IDs, and top n-grams.
+A "day" is defined as a calendar day of US central time.

-The data collcetion is orgnized for each day since Mar.25 2020.
-For each day, IDs of collected tweets are stored in tweet_id folder.
-Filename starting with "all" contains IDs of all tweets have been collected for that day.
-Filename starting with "noRT" contains IDs exclusing re-tweets.
-The n-grams folder includes top 1000 1,2,3-grams found for each day excluding re-tweets.
+* **Tweets IDs** The IDs of collected tweets are archived in tweet_id folder.
+The IDs of all tweets collected on that day are stored in the file with "all" prefix.
+In addition, there is a seperate list of IDs without re-tweets stored in the file with " noRT" prefix.

+* **n-grams** Top 1000 n-grams from each day are stored in the n-grams folder.
+The results exlcudes all re-tweets.
+Both English and Spanish stopword lists from NLTK packages are used to remove stop words.
+Here we included top 1000 1-grams, 2-grams and 3-grams.

 This is an ongoing collection and we will keep adding new data and processed results.